mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 to operate as a manipulator by paying the base manipulator cost of a robot of its Size (Cr100 x
 Size per modified manipulator).
-Multi-legged robots may have one, some or all legs altered into multi- functional limbs but their size may not be altered.
+Multi-legged robots may have one, some or all legs altered into multi-functional limbs but their size may not be altered.
-For design simplicity a multi-legged walker with legs altered to become manipulators is considered to have two legs; for example, designing an eight- limbed robot with all limbs as manipulators would involve keeping the two original manipulators, adding four manipulators and altering the two default legs to become manipulators.
+For design simplicity a multi-legged walker with legs altered to become manipulators is considered to have two legs; for example, designing an eight-limbed robot with all limbs as manipulators would involve keeping the two original manipulators, adding four manipulators and altering the two default legs to become manipulators.

 Manipulator Athletics Skill Requirements
 Increased DEX and STR values do not directly grant a skill equivalence of Athletics (dexterity) or Athletics (strength) to the robot unless it has a skill package of Athletics installed in its brain.
 If such a package is installed, even at skill level zero, then DMs for high STR or DEX are applied to simulate that skill level,